 This may be an episode of Sliding Doors -- if a company gets what it means to have a conversation with employees and customers before the sliding doors of opportunity close, it will have a different future than if it is left standing alone on the platform of its own making.
 Social media -- opportunity or thread?
 You decide.

 In parallel stories, the movie's tale follows the lives of the main character down both paths simultaneously, as two totally different futures unfold.
-This is in fact my response to a tag by social media club leader and Every Dot Connects author Connie Reece. [update: PR pro Kami Huyse at Communication Overtones and Jim Long at Verge New Media also tagged me for this meme.]
 Are we becoming a snack culture when it comes to media consumption?
 What about consumption of other types of information?

 We are spending less time finding things, searching for information -- thank you, Google and broadband for teaching us impatience.
 We are also used to instant pay off and gratification once we find what we consider news -- thank you, mass media and Madison Avenue (well, the good copy writers anyway) for teaching us to think in titles and slogans that tell the story up front.